-Trump open to Moscow visit – if Putin invites him
+Russia's Vladimir Putin says he has invited President Donald Trump to Moscow

 Mr Trump has repeatedly denounced the investigation as a “witch hunt” intended to delegitimise his presidency.

-“By the way, he has such an invitation, I told him of this.

-“I am prepared to go to Washington, but, I repeat, if the appropriate conditions for work are created,” the Russian leader said

-Mr Trump has been widely criticised for failing to strongly denounce Russia’s election interference and appearing to accept Mr Putin’s denials during their joint press conference in Helsinki.
+The president has also been widely criticised for failing to strongly denounce Russia’s election interference and appearing to accept Mr Putin’s denials during their joint press conference in Helsinki.

-The US leader has since tried to walk back at least some of his comments.
+The US leader has since tried to backtrack on some of his comments.